appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/dynamic-ui/README.md

 <dd>

-*Example:* suppose you have data that you want to display in a Table widget; you can do so by binding the response to the widget's properties using mustache syntax `{{}}`.
+*Example:* suppose you have data that you want to display in a Table widget; you can do so by binding the response to the widget's properties using mustache syntax `{{QUERY_NAME.data}}`.
 * For instance, you have a query called `fetchData` that retrieves data from a datasource, like:

 ```sql